Racial inequality in the United States: Length of poverty spell

+Housing

 Housing segregation

 Housing segregation in the United States is the practice of denying African American or other minority groups equal access to housing through the process of misinformation, denial of realty and financing services, and racial steering.
 Housing policy in the United States has influenced housing segregation trends throughout history.
 Key legislation include the National Housing Act of 1934, the GI Bill, and the Fair Housing Act.
 Factors such as socioeconomic status, spatial assimilation, and immigration contribute to perpetuating housing segregation.
 The effects of housing segregation include relocation, unequal living standards, and poverty.
 However, there have been initiatives to combat housing segregation, such as the Section 8 housing program.

 Racial residential segregation doubled from 1880 to 1940.
 Southern urban areas were the most segregated.
 Segregation was highly correlated with lynchings of African-Americans.
 Segregation adversely affected both black and white homeownership rates, as well as caused higher crime rates.
 Areas with housing segregation had worse health outcomes for both whites and Blacks.
 Residential segregation accounts for a substantial share of the Black-white gap in birth weight.
 Segregation reduced upward economic mobility.

 White communities are more likely to have strict land use regulations (and whites are more likely to support those regulations).
 Strict land use regulations are an important driver of housing segregation along racial lines in the United States.